dancmc/comp90054-pacman-wiki/Value-Iteration.md

 In the first approach let us assume that we are the blue team, and our agents start from locations (30,14) and (30,13) respectively.
-The agents play as offensive, and defensive, where the aim of the offensive agent is to conduct raids into the other team’s half and try to eat as many dots (shown as gray cells in the left half of the map) it can and to return to its own half and deposit them, gaining points for its team.
+The agents play as offensive, and defensive, where the aim of the offensive agent is to conduct raids into the other team’s half and try to eat as many dots (shown as grey cells in the left half of the map) it can and to return to its own half and deposit them, gaining points for its team.
 The aim of the defensive agent is to prevent the offensive agent (Pacman) of the other team to raid and eat the dots